 Type manuscripts or write legibly with pen.
+Do not send us printed material or poetry.
 Do not send us carbon copies.

-Do not send us carbon copies.
+Do not send us unfinished and poetry.

 Do not submit stories of less than 2500 or more than 50,000 words.

 Do not send us unfinished stories.

 Stories must be written in English.

 Write on one side of paper only.
 Do not use thin tissue paper.

-Send material fiat.
+Send material flat.
 Do not roll.

 DO NOT WRITE ANYTHING ON PAGE ONE OF YOUR MANUSCRIPT EXCEPT YOUR FULL NAME AND ADDRESS IN YOUR OWN HAND-WRITING, THE TITLE AND THE NUMBER OF WORDS IN YOUR MANUSCRIPT.
 BEGIN YOUR STORY ON PAGE TWO.
 WRITE TITLE AND PAGE NUMBER ON EACH PAGE BUT NOT YOUR NAME.

 Print your full name and address on mailing container.